 The permanent exhibition at the Aquincum Museum presents the world-famous Aquincum organ and archaeological finds from the Governor’s Palace.

-The exhibition presents previously hidden treasures from the rich collections of the museum.
-Evoking the former splendour of the Governor’s residence, Rome in Aquincum displays some of the palace’s never before exhibited and restored mosaics, as well as wall paintings, the palace shrines’ – in many cases monumental – statues and reconstructions of a dolphin fountain and a large ornamental stone vessel (krater).
+The exhibition presents hidden treasures from the rich collections of the museum, which previously could not be exhibitied in a worthy setting.
+Evoking the former splendour of the Governor’s residence, Rome in Aquincum displays some of the palace’s previously unexhibited and recently restored mosaics, as well as wall paintings, the palace shrines’ – in many cases monumental – statues and reconstructions of a fountain and an ornamental stone vessel, testaments to the once luxurious furnishing of the building.
 Rome in Aquincum also displays a selection of luxury items: imported bronze, glass and ceramic vessels as well as gold and silver jewellery – samples from the daily life of the governor and those around him.

-Another special feature of the exhibition is the world-famous Aquincum organ, the remains of which were discovered during the construction of the same building in which it now stands.
+Another special feature of the exhibition is that more than 75 years after its discovery we can present in a worthy setting our world-famous relic of music history, the Aquincum organ.
+The remains of the instrument were discovered during the construction of the same building in which it now stands.
 The exhibition displays the extant parts of the organ, along with a reconstruction of its structure and mechanism as well as the organ’s reconstructed working copy.

 |The sounds of the Aquincum organ||